Which city is cheaper, Providence or Adirondack Mountains?

 Should I visit Adirondack Mountains or Providence?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Located in northeast New York State, the Adirondacks attract a large number of outdoor enthusiasts and nature lovers.
 It's the largest and first government protected park in the contiguous United States, and it's a popular year round destination for hiking, rock climbing, skiing, and more.
 The area covers about 5,000 square miles and is home to more than 200 lakes.